College of Applied Engineering, Sustainability and Technology

 - Understand the national and international aviation environment.

-- To develop the ability to apply pertinent knowledge in identifying and solving problems.
+- To develop the ability to apply pertinent knowledge in identifying and problems.

 - To develop and display knowledge and understanding of the technical details involved in the effective management of employees and operational systems in professional aviation.